BlockchainDeveloper009/defi_jul2_sol_hd_ts/ReadMe_willSettler.md

 ### improvements: if i rewrite, the contract from scratch, I would like to follow below items.

-- Upgradeability: The contract appears to have a fixed implementation, which means it lacks upgradeability.
-Adding upgradeability would require additional complexity and potentially introduce security risks if not implemented carefully.
-The tradeoff is between the immutability of the contract and the ability to upgrade and fix issues post-deployment.
+- Upgradeability: Introduce upgradeability to allow for future enhancements and fixes post-deployment while considering security risks.

-- Gas Optimization: Review the contract code to identify areas where gas costs can be reduced, after implementing each feature.
-This could involve optimizing loops, minimizing storage reads and writes, and using more efficient data structures.
+- Gas Optimization: Continuously review and optimize the contract code to reduce gas costs by optimizing loops, minimizing storage reads and writes, and using more efficient data structures.

-- Reduce complexity by refactoring certains functions to be converted as library functions or another contract(like how a different contract is used to create Assets)
+- Reduce Complexity: Refactor certain functions to be converted into library functions or separate contracts to reduce complexity and improve readability.

-- Plan for future enhancements and scalability improvements. for eg. Introduce ZK Rollup to do computation of settlement of contracts at one go.

-- Initiate documentation earlier, even before writing smartcontract, write Behavior Driven Development approach for testing.
+- Plan for Future Enhancements: Plan and implement scalability improvements such as integrating ZK Rollup for computation of contract settlements and documentation earlier in the development process using Behavior-Driven Development approach for testing.

-- Will use Foundry, as it has in built fuzz testing and other cool stuffs.
+- Utilize Foundry: Utilize tools like Foundry for built-in fuzz testing and other optimizations.